-- (a) Subject to the Law and the Rules, all information about a Service Applicant or Distribution Network User used by Distribution Network Service Providers for the purposes of distribution service pricing is confidential information and must be treated in accordance with rule 8.6. - (b) No requirement in this Chapter 6 to publish information about a tariff class is to be construed as requiring publication of information about an individual customer.
+(a) Subject to the Law and the Rules, all information about a Service Applicant or Distribution Network User used by Distribution Network Service Providers for the purposes of distribution service pricing is confidential information.

+(b) No requirement in this Chapter 6 to publish information about a tariff class is to be construed as requiring publication of information about an individual customer.